 Maps, plans, architectural drawings, charts, etc. have been catalogued using two systems.
-The "new" system exists online as well as in card catalogue form, the "old" one only as a card catalogue.
+The "new" system is online as well as in card catalogue form, the "old" one only as a card catalogue.
 Search the card catalogue by author, title, subject and date.
-Call numbers from the old catalogue (e.g. S-616.9hk-T765, 4000-K1955) must be converted to the new numbering system (e.g. CM/A997, CM/C10) using the conversion binder.
-To limit online search results to cartographic records, set the "General material designation" to either "architectural drawing", "cartographic drawing", or "technical drawing."
+Call numbers from the old catalogue (e.g. S-616.9hk-T765, 4000-K1955) must be converted to the new system (e.g. CM/A997, CM/C10) using the conversion binder.
+To limit online search results, set the "General material designation" to either "architectural drawing", "cartographic drawing", or "technical drawing."
+Note that architectural and technical drawings may have been entered as cartographic drawings.